Direct Mass Flow Meter: Coriolis versus Thermal Mass Flow Meters

 With thermal mass flow measurement, there is a need for sufficient upstream and downstream straight run to achieve a fully developed flow profile.
 As a rule of thumb, a straight run distance of 20 upstream pipe diameters and ten downstream pipe diameters are needed (depending on the disturbances).
 Some manufacturers, such as Sage Metering sell flow conditioners to create a uniform flow profile when sufficient straight run is a challenge.

 Among the advantages of the thermal mass flow meter is that they have a relatively low cost versus the Coriolis meter.
 They also have excellent low-flow sensitivity and can measure some gases that the Coriolis meter cannot because the gas density could be too low.
 Some applications thermal mass flow meters excel in include stack-gas flow measurement, emission monitoring, and because the meters are available in insertion-style, by using multiple meters, the meter can handle large size pipes or ducts that become cost-prohibitive for the Coriolis meters.

 Of course, the thermal mass flow meter is not as accurate as the Coriolis meter, though some, like the Sage meter, can achieve an accuracy of +/- 0.5% of Full Scale +/- 1% of reading.
 The meter is not approved for custody transfer, and cannot measure steam flow.
 Lastly, the user must know the gas composition to measure the gas.

-If you are looking of a gas flow meter, keep in mind, 4 Things to Consider Before Selecting a Gas Flow Meter Technology.
+If you are looking for a gas flow meter, keep in mind 4 Things to Consider Before Selecting a Gas Flow Meter Technology.